 Finally, it’s important to remember that whatever balance transfer card you get, the credit limit might not be high enough to take on all of your existing credit card debt.
 In that case, consider these five options for when a balance transfer credit limit isn’t enough to pay off your debt.

-The information related to The Amex EveryDay® Credit Card from American Express, Citi Simplicity® Card - No Late Fees Ever and the Chase Slate® have been independently collected by CompareCards and have not been reviewed or provided by the issuer of this card prior to publication.
+The information related to The Amex EveryDay® Credit Card from American Express, Citi Simplicity® Card and the Chase Slate® have been independently collected by CompareCards and have not been reviewed or provided by the issuer of this card prior to publication.
 Terms apply to American Express credit card offers.
 See americanexpress.com for more information.